microsoft/hyperspace/README.md

 $ git restore-symlinks # restore symlinks
 ```

+### Using IntelliJ

+You can use the built-in sbt shell in IntelliJ without any problems.
+However, the built-in "Build Project" command may not work.
+To fix the issue, go to Project Structure -> Project Settings -> Modules, remove the "root" module, and mark `src/main/scala` as Sources for the "spark2" and "spark3" modules.

 ## Inspiration and Special Thanks

 This project would not have been possible without the outstanding work from the following communities: